solocyberengineer/MrBud-Home/TryHackMe-Write-Ups/Red/README.md

 ?>
 ```
 ###### 1. As we read the function 'sanitize_input' it removes '../' and then removes './'<br>2.
-We see the 'sanitize_input' being used after 'preg_match' php built-in function that searches for expressions in strings<br>3.
-So it is going to avoid us from inputting symbols, numbers before letters.
+We see the 'sanitize_input' being used after 'preg_match' a php built-in function that searches for expressions in strings<br>3.
+So its not going to allow us from inputting symbols, numbers before letters and paths such as '/var/www/html/index.php'.
 ###### However we could still do this
 ```
 curl http://target-ip/index.php?page=file:///var/www/html/index.php